 Convert M4A to OPUS

-How to convert m4a to opus?How to convert opus to m4a?
+How to convert m4a to opus?

 MPEG-4 Audio Layer

-Microsoft Windows Media Player
+🔵 Microsoft Windows Media Player

-VLC media player
+🔵 VLC media player

-Apple QuickTime Player
+🔵 Apple QuickTime Player

 Opus Audio File

-The format has been created by IETF community for online broadcasting and is being used for lossy compression of audio data.
-It provides with excellent quality of sound and very good compression level due to the technology of dynamically adjusted streaming.
-Being a key audio codec of Skype, OPUS is based on the Skype message-transfer algorithms.
+The IETF community has created the format for online broadcasting and is being used for lossy compression of audio data.
+It provides excellent quality of sound and a perfect compression level due to dynamically adjusted streaming technology.
+Being an essential audio codec of Skype, OPUS is based on the Skype message-transfer algorithms.
 As a container, they use .ogg extension.